 The retail life cycle consists of four distinct stages or phases: introduction, growth, maturity, and decline.

 When new products are released into the market, the introduction stage begins.
 During this phase, retailers typically focus on generating consumer interest by investing in promotional activities such as advertising campaigns or special promotions.

-When the product has gained some traction and starts to generate revenue, it moves into the growth stage, where its sales begin to climb steadily.
-As demand continues to rise during this period, profits start flowing in for retailers who can capitalize on it effectively.
+When the product has gained some traction and started generating revenue, it moves into the growth stage, where its sales climb steadily.
+As demand rises during this period, profits start flowing in for retailers who can capitalize on it effectively.

 Retailers frequently concentrate on growing their market share when a product is mature.
 To do this, they must invest heavily in advertising campaigns and other promotional activities to maintain consumer interest.
 In this stage, the product is considered a ‘cash cow.’
 It is likely to be the most profitable product in its portfolio.

-When product sales decline, retailers are forced to invest more resources into marketing efforts to maintain profitability.
-Sales of a product are probably going to start slowing down and eventually stop in the decline stage.
+Retailers must invest more resources into marketing efforts when product sales decline marketing efforts to maintain profitability.
+Sales of a product are likely to start slowing down and eventually stop in the decline stage.